Policy Choice in Time Series by Empirical Welfare Maximization: Supplemental Appendix A

 \subsection{Link to Markov decision problems}

-In this section, we show the connection between our T-EWM setup and models of Markov Decision Processes (MDP).
-For MDP, we adapt the notation of \cite{kallenberg2016markov}, an online lecture notes by Lodewijk Kallenberg (LK hereafter). {As described in LK, MDP are models for making decisions for dependent data.
-A MDP typically has components $\{[p_{ij}(a)]_{i,j}, r_{i}^{t}(a),W_{t-1}\}$.
-In period $t$, $W_{t-1}$ is the state and $W_t$ is the action.
+In this section, we show the connection between our T-EWM setup and models of the Markov Decision Process (MDP).
+For MDP, we adapt the notation of \cite{kallenberg2016markov} (LK hereafter), an online set of lecture notes by Lodewijk Kallenberg. {As described in LK, the MDP is the set of models for making decisions for dependent data.
+An MDP typically has components $\{[p_{ij}(a)]_{i,j}, r_{i}^{t}(a),W_{t-1}\}$.
+In period $t$, $W_{t-1}$ is the state and $a$ is the action.
 The agent chooses their decision according to a policy (a map from the state $W_{t-1}$ to an action $a$).
 They then receive a reward $r_{i}^{t}(a)$.
 The reward function depends on the transition probabilities of a Markov process, which are determined by the action $a$.
 Thus their action affects the reward via its effect on the transition probability matrix.
 The optimal policy is estimated by optimizing an aggregated reward function.
-We show a formal link between our T-EWM framework and an MDP.
-In particular, we show that the MDP's reward function corresponds to our welfare function, and the optimal mapping between states and actions corresponds to the EWM policy in our framework. }
+In this subsection, we show a formal link between our T-EWM framework and an MDP.
+In particular, we show that the MDP's reward function corresponds to our welfare function, and the optimal mapping between states and actions corresponds to the T-EWM policy in our framework. }

-In the following equations, the left-hand sides are the notation for MDP in LK, and the right-hand sides are notation for T-EWM from this paper.
-We consider the model of Section \ref{one-p}.
-For $i,j,a\in\{0,1\}$, at time $t$: First, we link the transition probability with the propensity score.